 Asmali Saki Meyhanesi

 The restaurant – Asmali Saki Meyhanesi – turned out to be one of the best in the area.
 Meyhane is the Turkish word for “tavern”.
 The atmosphere was comfortable, and the meal divine – from the meze (starter) of warm pita slices served with a yoghurt, dill, spinach dip, to a tabbouleh-like salad, roasted potatoes and vegetables, and the best lamb chops I’ve ever eaten!
 Desert was fresh watermelon and cherries – both flavorful and ripened to perfection.
-I had a glass of Yakut – a dry red Turkish wine – with my meal which was served slightly chilled.
+I had a glass of Yakut – a dry red Turkish wine produced in the Eastern Anatolia and Aegean Regions – which was served slightly chilled.
 Despite almost zero English being spoken, the service was excellent, and the tab of $20 – unbelievable!

 On the way back to my apartment, I noticed lots of street activity – music, dancing, and feisty merrymakers.
-The “polis” are quick to clear large gatherings, and they do so without violence.
-I’ve noticed that crowds often must be dispersed more than once, but eventually, give it up and don’t persist.
+The “polis” are quick to clear large gatherings, and they usually do so without violence.
+I’ve noticed that crowds often need to be dispersed more than once, but eventually, give it up and don’t persist.

 History Istanbul Modern